chriskiehl/re-wx/README.md

 A library for building declarative desktop applications in WX.

+ * declarative:
+ * Component based -
+ * complete interop with the rest of your WX codebase - re-wx doesn't require you to change anything about your current codebase to start using it.
+Just create a component, attach it to an existing set of WX widgets, and off you go.

+This is an implementation of React's ideas _on top_ of WX.

 What if instead of subclassing, we could write declarative, data-driven code?